-Many people experience emotional difficulties at some point in their lives.
-I offer individuals of all ages short and long term work on issues that impact on their life.
-It is usual to feel a certain amount of anxiety when seeking therapeutic help and it may be difficult for you to make that first telephone call or send the first email.
+If you are feeling anxious about seeking help, it may be difficult for you to make that first telephone call or send the first email.
 Please be reassured that I will do all that I can to put you at your ease and I will be happy to explain how I work.
-I approach each client as a unique individual and firmly believe that the therapeutic relationship of trust, respect and confidentiality is key to a successful outcome.

 I believe in creating a warm and safe environment from which you can explore the difficulties you face, rediscover your strengths and make changes that will improve your life.
-My aim is to help you to know yourself and to become the person that you really are, independent from the views of others.
-This can involve challenging long held beliefs and perceptions and this I do in a supportive, educative and non-judgemental manner.
+My aim is to help you to know and to understand yourself, independent from the views of others.
+This can involve challenging long held beliefs and perceptions and this I do in a supportive and non-judgemental manner.